Caribbean map with countries

 Countries in the Caribbean

-The Caribbean is made up of over 25 countries and territories, ranging in size from large islands like Cuba and Hispaniola (Haiti and Dominican Republic) to smaller nations such as Saint Kitts and Nevis or Saint Vincent and the Grenadines.
-Some are sovereign nations, while others remain linked to former colonial powers.
-For example, Martinique is a French overseas department, and the Cayman Islands are a British Overseas Territory.
-The region's languages include English, Spanish, French, Dutch, and various creole dialects.
+All Caribbean countries and territories are shown on the map above including independent nations and overseas territories.
+The Caribbean is made up of over 25 countries and territories in total, ranging in size from large islands like Cuba and Hispaniola (Haiti and Dominican Republic) to smaller nations such as Saint Kitts and Nevis or Saint Vincent and the Grenadines.
+Some are sovereign nations while others remain linked to former colonial powers.
+For example, Martinique is a French overseas department and the Cayman Islands are a British Overseas Territory.
+The region’s languages include English, Spanish, French, Dutch and various Creole dialects.

 Caribbean subregions